rubisco-sfa/ILAMB/doc/overview.rst

 we have encapsulated the notion of benchmark datasets and their accompanying analysis into a ``Confrontation`` class which operates on the ``ModelResult`` represented as a ``Variable``.
-What we have done here manually is part of what happens inside ``driver.py`` which we executed in previous tutorials.
+What we have done here manually is part of what happens inside of the ``ilamb-run`` script, which we executed in previous tutorials.